-The key solution to minimize this problem is first, you must ensure that your leave policy meets the law.
+The key solution to minimize this problem is to, first, ensure that your leave policy meets the law.
 Second, use leave management automated software tools.
 By using such, you can have zero human error when computing your employees' leaves.
-Moreover, software tools can help you to be more transparent with your company's leave policy.
+Moreover, software tools can help you be more transparent with your company's leave policy.
 In the Philippines, you may use JuzTalent or Bitrix2 as your leave management tool.

 2. Late Pay

 Payroll issues such as late processing and inaccurate salary computation are major triggers for employee dissatisfaction.
-A 1-day delay in salary may have a huge impact on the personal expense/budget management of your employees.
+A one-day delay in salary may have a huge impact on the personal expense/budget management of your employees.
 Remember that your employees primarily work for you to earn a living after all.